 You can also choose to display time and date information on the wallpaper as a clock.
 If you’re feeling geeky you can even have it display some basic system information such as live CPU and RAM usage data.
 Komorebi has been updated to version 2 which claims to be “faster, smoother, and better” than before.
 The code has been rewritten and it has gained new features as well.
 As of now, it allows you to set videos as wallpapers too.

 As with most animated or dynamic wallpapers on desktop wallpapers, Komorebi used to switch your usable desktop with a non-usable fancy desktop.
 This meant you couldn’t place any shortcuts, files, or folders on the desktop.
 You could still access your desktop from the file explorer and place your files and folders there, you still wouldn’t have seen them on the desktop though.
 Fortunately, the update has solved this problem.

 - Create your own wallpapers using Komorebi Wallpaper Creator!

 If you’re using a 64-bit version of Ubuntu 16.04 LTS or above you can download the DEB package from Github.
-Double-click on the downloaded package to install it and then run it normally like any other app.
+Double-click on the downloaded package to install an animated wallpaper app on ubuntu and then run it normally like any other app.
 When you’ve set a wallpaper from the app, you can right-click anywhere on the desktop to access the Komorebi settings.
 It features checkboxes to allow you to enable or disable certain features and a drop-down menu lets you select from a list of available wallpapers.